Óscar Martínez (musician): Musical career

-Oscar Martinez married Eduvina Perez and has a family that includes four children: Javier, Imelda, Iris and Jaime.
-That marriage ended in divorce in 1984.
 In 1977 Oscar started working with American National Insurance as an insurance agent.
 He also worked for other insurance companies for about twenty years, while continuing to pursue his career performing in bands and composing music.

 In 1996, Oscar Martinez started work on a book called “Tejano Music Talk.”
 The book is unique in that Oscar includes sheet music and a short biography.
 Oscar is currently working on a second printing of this book.